 “Stephens’ musical language is hallmarked by strong thematic ideas and driven by the power of bold rhythmic motifs and sonorous combinations of instruments or voices.”
 (Andrew Stewart, BBC Proms programme, 1 September 2013)

-I’m currently in the midst of work on Super Slow Way: A Vessel of Song and Story, a collaboration with the wonderful poet Ian McMillan, for the 200th anniversary of the Leeds and Liverpool Canal.
-I’m writing for the combined forces of soprano Amanda Roocroft, cellist Jonathan Aasgaard, the Brighouse and Rastrick Brass Band, choirs from Blackburn Cathedral, Blackburn People’s Choir and a huge choir of children from Blackburn schools.
-The concert is at King George’s Hall, Blackburn, on Sunday 16 October 2016 at 4pm.
+Much of 2016 was devoted to Super Slow Way: A Rhapsody to the Leeds and Liverpool Canal, a collaboration with the wonderful poet Ian McMillan, for the 200th anniversary of the Leeds and Liverpool Canal, commissioned by the Canal and River Trust.
+I wrote for the combined forces of soprano Amanda Roocroft, cellist Jonathan Aasgaard, tabla player Kuljit Bhamra, Brighouse and Rastrick Brass Band, Blackburn People’s Choir, Children’s Voices of Blackburn and the Super Slow Way Chamber Choir.
+It was performed at King George’s Hall, Blackburn, on Sunday 16 October 2016.
+A short film about the Rhapsody can be seen here.

 Three of my works are available on CD: A Wailing on the Wind for string quartet and storyteller, Timepieces: Three Auden Lyrics for choir and alto saxophone, and Ultramarine for brass quintet, which is on the CD Something Blue.